denvergeeks/discourse_chain_topics/README.md

 # **Discourse Topic Chain** Plugin

-This a discourse plugin which adds a feateur where it would be possible to chain topics.
+This a discourse plugin which adds a feature where it would be possible to chain topics.
 A topic can have other topic to be it's next or previous topic.

 ## Example Usage and Features